Jerry Goldsmith: Personal life and death

 Goldsmith was married twice.
 He was first married to Sharon Hennagin in 1950; they divorced in 1970.
-He married Carol Heather in 1972, and the couple remained together until his death in 2004.
+He married Carol Heather Sheinkopf in 1972, and the couple remained together until his death in 2004.
 His oldest son Joel Goldsmith (1957–2012) was also a composer and collaborated with his father on the score for Star Trek: First Contact, composing approximately twenty-two minutes of the score.
 Goldsmith also conducted Joel's theme for The Untouchables and composed the theme for the pilot Hollister, scored by Joel.
 Goldsmith's daughter, Carrie Goldsmith, went to high school with Titanic film score composer James Horner, who also composed music for Star Trek's second and third films: Star Trek II: The Wrath of Khan and Star Trek III: The Search for Spock.
 Carrie Goldsmith was working on a biography of her father, though the book has been suspended indefinitely for unspecified reasons.
 Ellen Smith, who sang the title song for Wild Rovers, shortened her surname but was actually his daughter, Ellen Goldsmith.

-Goldsmith died at his Beverly Hills home on July 21, 2004, from colon cancer at the age of 75.
-He was survived by his wife Carol and his children Aaron, Joel (who also died of cancer on April 29, 2012), Carrie, Ellen Edson, and Jennifer Goldsmith.
+Goldsmith died from colon cancer at his home in Beverly Hills, California, on July 21, 2004, at the age of 75.
 He was interred at Hillside Memorial Park Cemetery.